alexandruvalentin/Bragovski/README.md

 ### __Business Goals__

   To build an application that:
+-   is a secure online e-commerce store
 -   allows people to explore an artist's portfolio.
--   presents details about the artist's studio and vision.
+-   presents the artist's studio and vision in detail.
--   stands as an online shop that allows users to shop for the artist's work.
+-   generates revenue by selling presented products.

 ### __Customer Goals__

 -	learn about the artist and his work.
 -	create their own account which they can use to purchase items.
+- feel safe about making purchases.
 -	manage their personal details and delivery information via an account panel.

 ### __Scope__